-Obviously, L(A) is a perfect set.
-We also know that L(A) either contains an interval or is nowhere dense.
-Its Lebesgue measure may be zero or any positive number less than the length of A. These precise nature of L(A) depends on the ratios of the length of subintervals like $a_1$, $a_{12}$ and $a_2$.
+Obviously, $L(A)$ is a perfect set.
+We also know that $L(A)$ either contains an interval or is nowhere dense.
+Its Lebesgue measure may be zero or any positive number less than the length of $A$.
+The precise nature of $L(A)$ depends on the ratios of the lengths of subintervals such as $a_1$, $a_{12}$ and $a_2$.